dot-do/mdx/packages/mdxui/chrome/README.md

 ## 🏗️ Architecture

+### Technical Implementation

+The extension uses **Shiki** for syntax highlighting and **Monaco Editor** for code viewing and experimentation, providing industry-standard rendering and editor capabilities.

 ### Unified Content Script
 The extension uses a single, comprehensive content script (`content-unified.ts`) that handles:
 - Dual mode rendering (Browse/Edit)